philbuchanan/Accordion-Shortcodes/readme.txt

 That said, you can change the looking of the accordion as long as you are comfortable with editing your theme's stylesheet.
 If you are familiar with that process, you can add some CSS to make the accordion look the way you want.

-= How can I make all accordion content disply when printing the page? =
+= How can I make all accordion content display when printing the page? =

 Add this CSS to your theme's CSS stylesheet: